1

 The revised regulation took effect on March 17, 2021.

-Presentation to the Colorado Environmental Professionals Association April 15, 2021
+Presentation to the Colorado Environmental Professionals Association April 15, 2021.

 The Colorado Office of Policy, Research and Regulatory Reform is currently conducting a sunset review of the Colorado Asbestos Control Act.
 Analysis is

 performed to determine if the Act is necessary and should be continued, modified, or repealed.
-To provide input on this review, please
+To provide input on this review,

 Air Regulation 8, Part B

-Indoor Environment Program Records:
+Indoor Environment Program records

-and demolition projects.
-The following is a link to get to the Air Pollution Control Division (APCD) records department https://cdphe.colorado.gov/public-information/air-pollution-control-division-records.
-This link will allow you to search for all currently uploaded asbestos, lead, and demolition records.
+The Indoor Environment Program can provide information on permitted or noticed abatement and demolition projects.
+The records web page will allow you to search for all currently uploaded asbestos, lead, and demolition records.
 Guidance on how to search for records can be found by downloading the Public Portal User Guide.

 The Indoor Environment Program no longer publishes a list of enforcement cases.
-If you would
+If you would like the Program to research a particular case or Company, please contact the APCD Records Unit for information and pricing (if applicable).

 Wildfire recovery

-For the latest in information on handling wildfire ash and debris, please visit CDPHE's Office of Preparedness and Response webpage.
+For the latest in information on handling wildfire ash and debris, please visit CDPHE's Office of Preparedness and Response web page.

 Marshall Fire Response